 Particle concentration measurements shall be reported normalised to 273 K and 101.3 kPa.
 If necessary, the pressure and/or temperature at the inlet of the detector shall be measured and reported for the purposes of normalizing the particle concentration.

-PN systems that comply with the calibration requirements of UN Regulations Nos 83 or 49 or the UN Regulation No. [154] on WLTP automatically comply with the calibration requirements of this annex.
+PN systems that comply with the calibration requirements of UN Regulation Nos 83 or 49 or UN Regulation No. 154 on WLTP automatically comply with the calibration requirements of this annex.

 6.2.
 Efficiency requirements